Joeccp/SBA/report/self_evaluation.md

   - Use them.
   - Change the code logic, so that one ticket does not equal to one seat.

+- Admin can't add a custom ticket.
+  - Maybe adding a new Admin Mode.
+After creating the ticket, sort all the tickets inside `House.tickets_table`.

+- User can't set the language and colour scheme.
+  - Maybe adding a new user mode option
+  - Separate Admin's and User's settings (into two different files or folders)?

 ---

 Copyright © 2023 Joe Chau, Licensed under the